emarb/imperial-ml-capstone/README.md

 # imperial-ml-capstone
 This is part of the capstone project for the Professional Certificate in Machine Learning and AI from Imperial College Business School.

 The project has been set up in a way that real-world conditions are simulated.
 Results can only be submitted once a week, and the results are back in a few days.
 This means that any brute force strategy is out of the quesiton and they we are given enough time to reflect on an approach for the following week.
+There is a total of 13 attemps in 13 weeks.

 ## Black-box optimization goal
 The goal of this project is the optimization of 8 black-box functions.
 For each of the functions 10 initial data points are given and each week I must submit a new data point to evaluate.
 This simulates a costly process of actual evaluation.